GemsNY

 • Emeralds symbolize foresight, wit, royalty and eloquence.
 They’re also the official birthstone for those born in May.

-As a life-affirming stone, emeralds are deeply connected to the heart chakra, offering calming emotions.
-They’re also believed to provide patience, wisdom, balance and inspiration to the wearer.
+As a life-affirming stone, emeralds have a deep connection to the heart chakra, offering calming energy.
+Some also believe they provide patience, wisdom, balance and inspiration to the wearer

 The most expensive color of a green emerald is pure green to bluish green with vivid saturation.
 Prized emeralds are transparent and contain fewer inclusions.

 This is a unique rectangular step cut, specifically designed to enhance the color and reduce stress on the gemstone.
-It’s the only cut named after the stone itself.
+Only this cut directly takes its name from the stone itself.

-Yes, lab-made emeralds are responsibly sourced and considered sustainable jewelry.
+Yes, lab-made emeralds have ethical and responsible sources.
 These gemstones are chemically identical to their mined counterparts, but created in a controlled environment, leaving a smaller carbon footprint.

 Anne Hathaway, Zendaya, Beyoncé and Angelina Jolie are some of the popular celebrities who have worn green emerald jewelry on red carpets.